Uber, Lyft and Deliveroo workers in US and UK plan Valentine’s Day strike | KRDO

 “Join Justice for App Workers from 11am-1pm on Wednesday, February 14, as we demand changes from Uber, Lyft, DoorDash, and all the app companies profiting off of our hard work!” the campaign group added, without providing details on strike action by DoorDash workers.

-Meanwhile, in the UK, a spokesperson for campaign group Delivery Job UK said more than 3,000 food delivery riders were expected to strike for five hours on Wednesday.
+In the UK, a spokesperson for campaign group Delivery Job UK said Tuesday that more than 3,000 food delivery riders were expected to strike for five hours on Wednesday.

 Riders participating in the strike are primarily Portuguese-speaking and work across multiple platforms, including Uber Eats, Deliveroo and Just Eat.
 Riders have seen their income drop in recent years as the companies have cut the delivery fees they charge customers, the spokesperson said.